laravel-china/laravel-docs/filesystem.md

         // 'timeout'  => 30,
     ],

-#### Rackspace 驱动配置
+#### Rackspace Driver Configuration

-Laravel 集成的 Flysystem 能很好的支持 Rackspace，不过 Rackspace 的配置示例没被包含在框架默认的 `filesystems.php` 文件中，需要的话照着下面的例子配置：
+Laravel's Flysystem integrations works great with Rackspace; however, a sample configuration is not included with the framework's default `filesystems.php` configuration file.
+If you need to configure a Rackspace filesystem, you may use the example configuration below:

     'rackspace' => [
         'driver'    => 'rackspace',